Sormoildy

 Sormoildy or Sormoiyldy (Сормойылды; Сормойылды) is a salt lake group in Beskaragay District, Abai Region, Kazakhstan.

-Sormoildy is located 18 km west of the Russia-Kazakhstan border.
-Koyanbay village lies 18 km to the northeast, Begen 25 km to the southwest and Beskaragay, the district capital, 60 km to the SSE.
-Malinovoye Ozero town is located 45 km to the northeast, on the other side of the Russian border.
+Sormoildy is 18 km west of the Russia-Kazakhstan border.
+Koyanbay village is 18 km to the northeast, Begen 25 km to the southwest and Beskaragay, the district capital, 60 km to the SSE.
+Malinovoye Ozero town is 45 km to the northeast, on the other side of the Russian border.

 Geography

 Sormoildy is an endorheic lake cluster part of the Irtysh basin.
 It lies in a tectonic depression at the southern end of the Kulunda Plain.
 Lakes Tuz and Shoshkaly stretch roughly 30 km to the southwest, and lake Bargana 32 km to the NNW.
 Lake Malinovoye lies 44 km to the northeast, on the other side of the border.
 The Irtysh river flows 75 km to the WSW.

 The lakes of the group are spread out in the flat basin and, except for the smaller ones on the periphery, they are connected following the melting of the steppe snow in the spring.
 By the summer most of the lakes are dry.
 The central part of the cluster has an approximate length of 7 km and a width of 3.5 km, but its shoreline is not well defined, with numerous indentations and islands.
 In years of drought Sormoildy dries out completely.